 Some effects of climate change are already apparent.
 The Long-term Water Resource Assessment for Southern Victoria shows that long-term water availability for the environment has declined by 4-28% in southern basins over the last 10-15 years (see Figure 1.1.4).
 Reduced rainfall over this period has resulted in less frequent spills from reservoirs and lower rates of catchment run-off to waterways below reservoirs.

-Environmental water entitlements on their own are less than what is recommended for intended environmental outcomes; and if a greater proportion of entitlements is used to compensate for reduced spills and run-off, there will be fewer opportunities to release the managed flows needed to improve environmental outcomes.
+Environmental water entitlements on their own are less than what is recommended for intended environmental outcomes, and if a greater proportion of entitlements is used to compensate for reduced spills and run-off, there will be fewer opportunities to release the managed flows needed to improve environmental outcomes.
 A long-term water resource assessment for northern Victoria is due to begin in 2025.

-These observed and forecast changes to streamflows and extreme climatic events threaten not just to reduce the availability of water for the environment but also to decrease water quality and increase the incidence of algal blooms.
+Observed and forecast changes to streamflows and extreme climatic events in Victoria threaten to reduce the availability of water for the environment, decrease water quality and increase the incidence of algal blooms.
 Plants and animals that live in and around waterways and rely on well-established flow patterns for successful feeding, breeding and movement through the landscape will also be affected.

 Action 3.5 of Water for Victoria aims to improve the management of environmental flows in a changing climate.
-It states the Victorian Government's commitment to continue to invest in environmental works and measures for priority environmental watering sites, which will allow better use of the VEWH's existing water.
-In some instances, the VEWH may be able to opportunistically complement this investment using water trade revenue, where this significantly improves environmental outcomes.
+It states the Victorian Government's commitment to continue investing in environmental works and measures that will allow better use of the VEWH's existing water at priority sites for the delivery of water for the environment.
+In some instances, the VEWH may supplement this investment using water trade revenue.

 Action 3.5 also reaffirms commitments to recover water for the environment in the Thomson, Barwon, Moorabool, Werribee and Maribyrnong systems.
-Extra water was added to the Thomson environmental entitlement in 2017 and a new environmental entitlement was created for the upper Barwon River in 2019.
-Work continues to investigate water-recovery options in other systems through the development of a Central and Gippsland Sustainable Water Strategy.
+Extra water was added to the Thomson environmental entitlement in 2017, and a new environmental entitlement was created for the upper Barwon River in 2019.
+Work continues to investigate water-recovery options in other systems through the development of the Central and Gippsland Sustainable Water Strategy.
 All water recovered for the environment through these commitments will be managed by the VEWH and its partners to improve the health of the environment in the face of climate change.